7th Infantry Regiment (Argentina): Preparations for war

 Halfway through my service there was a really big exercise involving the 10th Brigade.
 I don't know what the top brass had in mind at the time - whether it was a rehearsal for the Malvinas or not - but it was big.
 There were at least 10,000 troops involved and I had to drive a vehicle with a big cannon on it.
 I couldn't find the exercise area at first, then I got lost trying to find the regiment and then I got lost trying to find my company.
 I got there in the end and they sent me off to get a truck out with a field kitchen and drive that around delivering food to the infantry.
 When I got to the front line all the big guns were firing and the heat was unbelievable.
 They were holding this exercise in a desert.
 If it was a practice for the Malvinas, they were holding it in a very strange place.
 The infantry soldiers were in a very bad way.
 They were in a dreadful state from hunger and thirst.
 They were so bad with thirst they even tried to get water from the radiator of my truck.
 I'll never forget the dreadful state they were in.

-Although the brigade had carried out extensive exercises, there were also many ceremonial activities including Argentinian Independence Day, cordon-and-search operations and general activities such as sporting tournaments with the 7th Regiment Commando Platoon taking part in the 10th Brigade marathon competition and coming second.
+Private Darío Miguel Pedraza says that the Special Operations Platoon in the 7th Regiment took part in a simulated helicopter-borne raid behind the opposing forces at the very start of these desert war-games in which the three opposite regimental commanders involved along with their staff were captured and extracted in this coup de main along with the participating 7th Regiment Rangers with the help of a column of tanks from the 1st Armoured Brigade that had earlier on arrived to set up and protect an extraction perimeter.

+Although the brigade conducted field exercises, its duties also included ceremonial events—such as Argentine Independence Day commemorations—and security operations.
+The regiment also participated in sports competitions, with the 7th Regiment Commando Platoon placing third in the 10th Brigade marathon...By the end of the year, soldiers designated as Soldados Dragoneantes (equivalent to Private First Class or Temporary Corporal) were assigned as section leaders and specialist personnel, serving as machine gunners, anti-tank weapon operators, radio operators, ground-surveillance radar operators, pathfinders, and combat medics.